ACCESS SERVICES: Circulation, Reserve, and Current Periodicals, Media Center

 - Currently enrolled PBSC students as well as students from other Florida state universities, state colleges and community colleges (please show university/college ID, driver's license, and course schedule or receipt of payment for courses each semester)

-- Faculty and staff from PBSC and other Florida state universities, state colleges and community colleges (please show university/college ID and letter of employment)
+- Faculty and staff from other Florida state universities, state colleges and community colleges (please show university/college ID and letter of employment)

 - Friends of the Library (please show a copy of application form and receipt for payment)